Luca is a founding partner of ArbLit and a door tenant of Fountain Court Chambers, London.

 He held the General Course of Private International Law at the 2018 session of the Hague Academy of International Law on “The Legal Framework of Transnational Commercial Transactions“.

-Commentario breve al diritto dell’arbitrato interno e internazionale, Cedam, Padova, 2010, (co-editor with Massimo Benedettelli and Claudio Consolo)
+Commentario breve al diritto dell’arbitrato interno e internazionale (2nd ed), Cedam, Padova, 2018, (co-editor with Massimo Benedettelli and Claudio Consolo)

 Arbitrage commercial international et lois de police: considérations sur les conflits de juridictions dans le commerce international, in Collected Courses of the Hague Academy of International Law, vol. 315, 2006, pp. 269-501 (course delivered at the 2003 Session of the Hague Academy of International Law)